What is PlayStation Link? Sony's new wireless audio tech explained

 What is PlayStation Link: Audio on your PlayStation is about to get better thanks a new headset, new earbuds and a piece of software wizardry in the middle.

-Along with announcing the new PlayStation Portal handheld device for PS5 Remote Play, Sony also debuted the Pulse Elite wireless headset and Pulse Explore true wireless earbuds will soon go on sale.
+Along with announcing the new PlayStation Portal handheld device for PS5 Remote Play, Sony also debuted the Pulse Elite wireless headset and Pulse Explore true wireless earbuds, which will soon go on sale.

 PS5 Gran Turismo 7 Bundle